muhammadumarkamran6-dot/Sunny-Socks-about-us/README.md

-#Project Name: Sunny Website
+#Project Name: Sunny Socks About US

 This is a responsive frontend website built using **HTML**, **CSS**, and **JavaScript**.

 ---

-## 📁 Project Structure
+## Project Structure

 font/ → Custom fonts